emmatheduck/emmatheduck/README.md

-hey :D just want to tell you that you're awesome! okay, have a great day
+Hey!
+I'm a frontend web developer who likes tea and creating free apps for people to use.
+Thanks for looking at my profile, and have a great day!

-#### 💕 things i know
+### **💕 things i know**
 > CSS <br>
 > HTML <br>
 > JavaScript (what a nightmare) <br>